-Trump, fellow Republicans push ahead with anti-impeachment offensive
+Trump's Republican allies push ahead with anti-impeachment efforts

 “One the one hand, you say you want everything to be public when it comes to the hearings.
 But you won’t give up any documents,” Schumer said on the Senate floor.
 “The hypocrisy, the self-serving nature of the president’s statements and his Republican allies here in the House and Senate is glaring.”

 More than two dozen House Republicans barged into a high-security hearing room on Wednesday and delayed for several hours the testimony of a Pentagon official in the impeachment inquiry, complaining about a lack of transparency.
-Republican members of the three committees heading the House inquiry have taken part in the proceedings throughout.
+Republican members of the three committees leading the House inquiry have taken part in the proceedings throughout.

 “Thank you to House Republicans for being tough, smart, and understanding in detail the greatest Witch Hunt in American History.
 It has been going on since long before I even got Elected (the Insurance Policy!).
 A total Scam!”
 Trump wrote on Twitter.